olaviinha/FinnStonks/README.md

 `pepm.js` contains a number of settings at the beginning of the file.
 Most should be pretty self-explanatory.

-- `var effectiveDate = 'first'|'last'`: which date is used when you have purchased shares of the same company on multiple occasions.
+- `var effectiveDate = 'first'|'last'`: date to display if you have purchased shares of the same company on multiple occasions.
-- `var alarmLimit = -1;`: Alarm styling is triggered if any of the stocks has dropped this much for 3 consecutive days.
+- `var alarmLimit = -1;`: limit used to determine how many percent a stock can drop every day for 3 consecutive days before alarm styling is triggered.
 - `var includeLiquidations = true|false;`: Include or exclude any profits or losses through previous liquidations of stocks in the _change_ and _total_ values.
 If set to `false`, liquidation events (lines under `# SELLS` in `stocks.txt`) will only correct the numbers and values of your holdings.
 - **Below** settings, you can find `var mockData = falsee;`.
 Set it to `true` when you do any development, such as styling or modify the Javascript.
 When `mockData` is `true`, data is mocked instead of fetched from Bloomberg's APIs.
 This way no API calls are consumed during development.